-Free physics books are found on the web as frequently as birds are found in aquaria.
+The internet is small; free physics books are found in it as frequently as birds are found in aquaria.
 Here are the best ones:

 • Two excellent introductory physics texts by Benjamin Crowell, Simple Nature and Light and Matter, as well as a textbook on calculus and a textbook on general relativity can be downloaded at www.lightandmatter.com.

-• A text on quantum mechanics that uses Schwinger's approach, Quantum Principles and Particles by Walter Wilcox, as well as some other physics texts, can be downloaded at homepages.baylor.edu/open_text/.
+• An introduction to quantum mechanics that uses Schwinger's approach, Quantum Principles and Particles by Walter Wilcox, can be downloaded at blogs.baylor.edu/open_text/purpose/quantum-mechanics/.

-For an extensive list of internet links to physics information see Appendix C: Sources of information on motion in the volume I of the Motion Mountain physics text.
+For an extensive list of internet links on physics see Appendix C: Sources of information on motion in volume I of the Motion Mountain physics text.

 * * *